cmudig/draco2/docs/facts/schema.md

 ## Dataset Properties

-`numberRows`
+`number_rows`
 : The number of rows in the dataset.
 Draco can use this fact about the data to recommend chart design that scale to the size of the dataset.

 ## Field Properties

 Draco can use information about the field type and field statistics.
 Each field property is associated with a field.
-The facts therefore have the form of e.g. `fact(dataType,foo,number).` (read as _the type of the foo field is number_).
-For each field, there should be a fact `field` that tells Draco that the field exists (e.g. `fact(field,foo).`).
+The facts therefore have the form of e.g. `attribute(data_type,foo,number).` (read as _the type of the foo field is number_).
+For each field, there should be a property fact `property` that tells Draco that the field exists on the root object (e.g. `property(field,root,foo).`).

-`dataType`
+`data_type`
 : The type of the data in the column for this field.
 One of `number`, `string`, `boolean`, or `datetime`.

 `unique`